-The quantitative approach was employed in this study to collect the necessary primary data, by utilizing a 5-point Likert scale. ranging from 1=strongly disagree, to 5= Strongly agree. workplace bullying was measured depending on the Negative Acts Questionnaire -revised (Einarsen et al., 2009), as this scale is the most widely used instrument to measure workplace bullying in previous studies, this scale divided workplace bullying into three dimensions (work-related bullying, person-related bullying, and physical intimidating), concerning employees job performance Griffin and his colleagues (2007) suggested job performance scale.
+To test the hypotheses empirically the necessary primary data were collected by utilizing a 5-point Likert scale.. ranging from 1=strongly disagree, to 5= Strongly agree. workplace bullying was measured depending on the Negative Acts Questionnaire -revised (Einarsen et al., 2009), as this scale is the most widely used instrument to measure workplace bullying in previous studies, this scale divided workplace bullying into three dimensions (work-related bullying, person-related bullying, and physical intimidating), concerning employees job performance Griffin and his colleagues (2007) suggested job performance scale.
 And lastly, social support was measured using Heaney's (1991) scale.